VBD Solver#

 1. Run one of the supported Franka deformable tasks and confirm your installation, visualizer, and deformable rendering path work.

-2. Add a task-specific VBD or coupled VBD preset copied from the closest supported task.
+2. Add a task-specific VBD or proxy-coupled VBD preset copied from the closest supported task.

 3. Run a small visual smoke test with --num_envs 1 before training.